-This Final EIS includes updates and revisions to the Draft EIS, a complete set of all substantive comments received on the Draft EIS, and the Navy's responses to such comments (Appendix F, Public Comments and Responses).
+The Final EIS will include a complete set of all substantive comments received on the Draft EIS and the Navy's responses to such comments.
 Response to public comments may also take other forms, including correction of data, clarifications of and modifications to analytical approaches, and inclusion of additional data or analysis.
 A 30-day waiting period will follow the issuance of the Final EIS.
 The Navy will sign a ROD after consideration of the Final EIS and public comments.
-The Navy will publish a Notice of Availability of the ROD in the FR; distribute the ROD to Indian Tribes, agencies, interested parties, and local newspapers; and post it on the FRTC EIS website.
-The ROD will document the Navy's final decision on the Proposed

-Action (to include identifying an action alternative as a proposal to be submitted to Congress for action), the rationale behind that decision, and any commitments to mitigation and monitoring.
-Congress will then review the Navy's proposal and ROD and will consider legislation for the proposed land withdrawal.
+The Navy will publish a Notice of Availability of the ROD in the Federal Register; distribute the ROD to tribes, agencies, interested parties, and local newspapers; and post it on the FRTC EIS website.
+The ROD will document the Navy's final decision on the Proposed Action (to include potentially identifying an action alternative as a proposal to be submitted to Congress for action), the rationale behind that decision, and any commitments to mitigation and monitoring.
+Congress will then review the Navy's proposal and ROD and will be the ultimate decision maker for this action.

-Should Congress decide to authorize the Proposed Action, it is anticipated that the Navy's Office of Economic Adjustment Program will provide technical and financial assistance to state and local governments to undertake Compatible Use Studies (formally known as Joint Land Use Studies) in response to Military Department compatibility concerns.
-Compatible Use Studies represent a planning process that promotes open, continuous dialogue among the Military, surrounding jurisdictions, and states to support long-term sustainability and operability of military missions.
-The last Joint Land Use Study was completed for NAS Fallon in May 2015 and serves as a comprehensive strategic plan with specific implementation actions to address and prevent incompatible civilian development that could impair the operational utility of military missions or impact available resources (e.g., air, land, electromagnetic spectrum).
+Following this decision by Congress, it is anticipated that the Navy's Office of Economic Adjustment Program will provide technical and financial assistance to state and local governments to undertake Compatible Use and Joint Land Use Studies in response to Military Department compatibility concerns.
+Joint land use studies represent a planning process that promotes open, continuous dialogue among the Military, surrounding jurisdictions, and states to support long-term sustainability and operability of military missions The last Joint Land Use Study was completed for NAS Fallon in May of 2015, and serves as a comprehensive strategic plan with specific implementation actions to address and prevent incompatible civilian development that could impair the operational utility of military missions or impact available resources (i.e., air, land, electromagnetic spectrum).

-The following discusses the funding process for certain payments and other anticipated costs associated with potential implementation of the Proposed Action.
-Under the Proposed Action, the Navy would need to acquire certain privately held property in conjunction with the proposed expansion of the Bravo ranges and the DVTA-around 360 total parcels totaling approximately 67,000 acres, from around 100 different owners.
-(Discussion of action alternatives can be found in Chapter 2, Description of Proposed Action and Alternatives.)
-Private land owners would receive just compensation for any loss of privatelyowned land acquired by the United States, to be determined by calculating the fair market value of parcels in accordance with federal appraisal rules codified in the Uniform Appraisal Standards for Federal Land Acquisitions.
-Additionally, as discussed in Chapter 5 (Management Practices, Monitoring, and Mitigation), the EIS identifies a variety of measures to avoid, minimize, or otherwise mitigate certain anticipated environmental impacts of the Navy's Proposed Action.
+The following discusses the funding process for certain payments and other anticipated costs associated with potential implementation of the proposed action.
+Under the proposed action, the Navy would need to acquire certain privately-held property in conjunction with the proposed expansion of the Bravo ranges and the DVTA--around 360 total parcels totaling approximately 67,000 acres, from around 100 different owners.
+(See discussion of action alternatives in Chapter 2.)
+Private land owners would receive just compensation for any loss of privately-owned land acquired by the United States, to be determined by calculating the fair market value of parcels in accordance with federal appraisal rules codified in the Uniform Appraisal Standards for Federal Land Acquisitions.
+Additionally, as discussed in Chapter 5 (Mitigation), the EIS will identify a variety of measures to avoid, minimize, or otherwise mitigate certain anticipated environmental impacts of the Navy's proposed action.
 While not all such measures identified in the EIS would necessarily be implemented, any mitigation measures committed to in the ROD would be binding upon the Navy.
-Further, pursuant to 43 U.S.C. section 315q of the Taylor Grazing Act of 1934, as amended, the Navy would make payments to federal grazing permit holders for losses suffered by the permit holders as a result of the withdrawal or other use of former federal grazing lands for war or national defense purposes.
+Further, the Navy has authority under 43 U.S.C. section 315q of the Taylor Grazing Act of 1934, as amended, to make payments to federal grazing permit holders for losses suffered by the permit holders as a result of the withdrawal or other use of former federal grazing lands for war or national defense purposes.